alanng10/class-lang/Docue/a.md

 Abstract of an entity is the define of the entity.
 A class can be any abstract.

-Class is high level programming language.
+Class is highest level programming language.
 Class does not need manual memory management when the user develops in the language.
 Class uses auto memory management, that releases memory that are not used automatically.